top of page

 • how long students take to click on links inside the e-mails (assuming the students click on the links in the e-mails),

-• following a college on social media, and
+• following a college on social media,

 Interest in Enrolling at a College